Last Updated 06/11/2022.

 Here are the top reasons not to worry about taking kids to Thailand.
 We are never paid to recommend particular hotels here, all views are our own.

 Thailand with Kids is Easy.
 Stop Worrying!

 You have to be careful, obviously.
 I have seen people get very sick in Thailand.
 We only drink bottled water, we even clean our teeth with it.
 We do drink fresh fruit shakes with ice, the children have at least one every day.
-Ice is generally made with clean water, but follow your gut feeling on that one.
-We do occasionally eat salad and garnishes and we do eat at street stalls often.
+Ice is generally made with clean water but follow your gut feeling on that one.

-That said, do not scrimp on the travel insurance, my husband once had excellent emergency surgery in Thailand, without good insurance cover, it would have been a different story.
+That said, don’t scrimp on the travel insurance, my husband once had excellent emergency surgery in Thailand for a sport-related injury, without good insurance cover, it would have been a different story.